REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 # Installing a Shibboleth 3.x IdP
 {:.no_toc}

-This page is a guide to installing a Shibboleth 3.x IdP - based on the [Installing a Shibboleth 2.x IdP](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815538790/Installing+a+Shibboleth+2.x+IdP) page, but updated for Shibboleth IdP version 3.
+This page is a guide to installing a Shibboleth 3.x IdP - based on the Installing a Shibboleth 2.x IdP page, but updated for Shibboleth IdP version 3.
 This page assumes the IdP would be installed on a minimal-OS-install-only Linux system (typically a _virtual machine_) and follows from that point on.
 The IdP will be installed with the [Shibboleth IdP](http://shibboleth.internet2.edu/) application.

 This guide is periodically updated as new versions of the software installed become available.
 This guide is current for IdP 3.4.0, the latest versions available as of October 2018.
 The guide assumes the Linux distribution would be CentOS/RHEL 7 with Tomcat7 (required).
 It should be possible to also use this for other Linux distribution / other operating systems, varying as needed.

 If you are interested in upgrading an existing IdP to the latest release, please see [Upgrading a Shibboleth 3.x IdP](upgrading_a_shibboleth_3_x_idp).

-For instructions on upgrading a 2.x IdP to 3.x, please see [Upgrading a 2.x IdP to 3.x](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539009/Upgrading+a+2.x+IdP+to+3.x).

 If you are interested in linking an existing IdP into Tuakiri, please see [Configuring a Shibboleth Identity Provider to join the Tuakiri Federation](configuring_a_shibboleth_identity_provider_to_join_the_Tuakiri_federation).